Dev (singer): 2011–13: The Night the Sun Came Up

-Dev also released two more promotional singles through Twitter, "Poison" and "Call Me" both covers of Bell Biv Devoe and Blondie respectively.
-She also featured in EDM artist David Guetta's album, Nothing But the Beat on a song called "I Just Wanna F" with Timbaland and Afrojack.
-Dev has also featured on a single by Swedish singer Eric Saade, "Hotter Than Fire" which was released on November 2, 2011, in Sweden.
-Dev is featured on a remix of Girls' Generation's song "Bad Girl" by the Cataracs, featured on their Japanese remix album and Dev was also featured in Timbaland's promotional single "Break Ya Back".
+Dev also released two more promotional singles through Twitter, "Poison" and "Call Me", both covers of Bell Biv DeVoe and Blondie, respectively.
+She also featured on French DJ David Guetta's album, Nothing but the Beat on a song called "I Just Wanna F" with Timbaland and Afrojack.
+Dev has also featured on a single by Swedish singer Eric Saade, "Hotter Than Fire", which was released on November 2, 2011, in Sweden.
+Dev was featured on a remix of Girls' Generation's song "Bad Girl" by the Cataracs, featured on their Japanese remix album and Dev was also featured on Timbaland's promotional single "Break Ya Back".
 The American version of The Night the Sun Came Up was released on March 26, 2012, in the United States, which includes new tracks compared to previous releases of the album.
-Dev has teamed up with singer Enrique Iglesias on a track called "Naked" which is produced by the Cataracs and was released as the third single of the repackaged album.
+Dev teamed up with Spanish singer Enrique Iglesias on a track called "Naked", which was produced by the Cataracs and was released as the third single of the repackaged album.
 It reached the first position in Mexico and the second position in the US dance chart.

 At the 2012 Lollapalooza, Dev revealed that she was currently working on her second album; "I'm using a lot more live instrumentation for this album", stating "I had such a great time making a very electronic-based album for the first one, but you know, I'm just moving to different things, different sounds, so we'll see."
-Her track "Bass Down Low" was featured during match intervals of Volleyball, Beach Volleyball and Basketball among others during the 2012 Summer Olympics.
-In 2013 Universal Republic Records announced that they were going defunct, all artists from the label moved to Republic Records.
-In November 1, she has posted on her official YouTube a new song, "Kiss It" featuring Sage the Gemini produced by Hit-Boy.
-While "Kiss It" will release on December 17, 2013.
-A remix version was released featured Casey Veggies in place of Sage the Gemini.
+Her track "Bass Down Low" was featured during match intervals of volleyball, beach volleyball, and basketball, among others during the 2012 Summer Olympics.
+In 2013, Universal Republic announced that they were going defunct, all artists from the label moved to Republic Records.
+On November 1, she posted a new song on YouTube, "Kiss It" (featuring Sage the Gemini), produced by Hit-Boy.
+While "Kiss It" was released on December 17, 2013, a remix version was released that featured Casey Veggies in place of Sage the Gemini.

-In November 2013, Dev also collaborated with singer Mia Martina for her single Danse which gained popularity in Latin and dance charts throughout spring 2014.
+In November 2013, Dev also collaborated with Canadian singer Mia Martina for her single "Danse" which gained popularity in Latin and dance charts throughout spring 2014.